uviclibraries/laser/3b-Modify-svg.md

 6. Edit the text labels
  - Delete the bottom label by selecting it and pressing backspace or delete on your keyboard.
- - Make the other text labels smaller by selecting them and dragging the corner handles, then move them out of the way by clicking and dragging them.
+ - Make the other text labels smaller by selecting them and using the corner handles, then click and drag to move them out of the way.
  - Change the fill and stroke color of the labels to blue by selecting them then clicking the blue box at the bottom of the inkscape screen.
 Hold shift and click the blue to change the stroke.
     - _Why are we changing the text color?_  The laser cutting software will cut red lines and engrave black/grayscale lines.
 By making them blue we can use the labels as a reference when designing our box, but won’t actually engrave them on our box.
-If you do want the labels engraved, you can make the text black instead.
+If you do want the labels engraved, you can make the text black or request special settings when submitting a laser cut request to the DSC.

 7. Add engraving text
  - Click on the Create and edit text <img src="images/act2/act2-10.png" style="width:20px;" alt="objects"> icon.